 The average course takes about two years to complete.
 But you can continue in school for longer if you want to gain further experience.
 Those with more training tend to progress faster once they begin work.

-It might not be the first place you think of, but agriculture demands a lot of mechanics.
+It might not be the first place you think of, but agriculture demands many mechanics.
 The world of crop dusting has changed enormously since the early days.
-In fact, those who do crop dusting are not longer called “crop dusters.”
+In fact, those who do crop dusting are no longer called “crop dusters.”
 They’re called “aerial applicators.”
 And theirs is a complicated trade.

 Now aircraft fly over crops in precise patterns, guided by GPS, of course.
 And the aircraft themselves are multi-million dollar machines using the latest technology.
-As a result, big agriculture firms are constantly on the lookout for new mechanics.
-As you might expect, their fleets need servicing and optimizing for the task in hand.
+As a result, big agriculture firms constantly look out for new mechanics.
+As you might expect, their fleets need servicing and optimizing for the task at hand.